 According to Ayurveda, our bodies require different foods and lifestyle routines in different seasons to stay balanced.

 If Vata dosha creates mainly your body type, movement and change are typical of your nature.
 You are always on the go, with an energetic and bubbly personality.
-As long as Vata is balanced, you will be lively, enthusiastic, creative individual with a lean body.
-Especially Vata types need to balance their dosha during the autumn and make sure to stay warm, grounded, nourished and under a healthy routine.
+As long as Vata is balanced, you will be a lively, enthusiastic, creative individual with a lean body.
+Especially Vata types need to balance their dosha during the autumn and make sure to stay warm, grounded, nourished, and under a healthy routine.